Why Choose Hawai‘i?

 Large faculty

 Our distinguished faculty consists of over 40 PhD astronomers from all over the world.
-With as many faculty as graduate students you are assured of close attention at all stages of your career.
+With about as many faculty as graduate students, you are assured of close attention at all stages of your career.

 Solid course foundation

-During your first two years you will take a number of 600-level courses from our faculty that are designed to give you a sound basis of astrophysical understanding.
-You will also take at least three graduate seminar courses that are different every year and generally focus on the latest research being done by our faculty.
+During your first two years, you will take a number of 600-level courses from our faculty that are designed to give you a sound basis of astrophysical understanding.
+You can also take a variety of graduate seminars that change every year and generally focus on the latest research and methods being pursued by our faculty.

 Distributed Graduate Program

 One of the unique aspects of the astronomy program at IfA is our presence on three islands (O‘ahu, Maui, and Hawai‘i).
-Under IfA’s Distributed Graduate Program, students are able to choose residency on the island associated with any of IfA’s facilities.
-Students who are interested in this program should contact the Grad Chair (grad-chair@ifa.hawaii.edu).
+Under our Distributed Graduate Program, students are able to choose residency on any of these 3 islands.
+Students who are interested in this aspect of the program should contact the Graduate Chair (gradchair AT ifa.hawaii.edu).

 Early research opportunities

 We believe that students benefit from research experience early.
-Students do two research projects in their first two years, each one starting from project conception and going all the way through to presentation (oral talk and written report).
-These student projects are designed with publication in mind, and most of them end up in a refereed journal.
-They sometimes also become the springboard for PhD dissertations.
+PhD students do two research projects in their first two years, each one starting from project conception and going all the way to presentation (oral talk and written report).
+These projects typically are done with two different IfA faculty members, giving students ample experience before having to decide on a dissertation topic and advisor.
+These student projects are also designed with publication in mind, and most of them end up in refereed journals.
+They often also become the springboard for PhD dissertations.

 Financial support